 - Warranty: Lifetime for frame, motor, and cushioning.
 5-years for parts, and 2-years for labor

 Preloaded Apps, iFit, And Workout Content

 When you order the TF30, there are 3 different console options depending on your preference and budget.
-They each vary on screen size and overall functionality.
-As mentioned above we have the XIR display that has a 16” touchscreen as well as many preloaded apps and features.
+They each vary in screen size and overall functionality.
+As mentioned above, we have the XIR display that has a 16” touchscreen as well as many preloaded apps and features.